 Do you need this grant?
-Do you promise not to take this grant and then fire someone for the sake of it.
+Promise not to take this grant and then fire someone for the sake of it.
 Do you promise to rehire people you may have fired as a result of COVID-related economic impact?
 You’re not a habitual financial criminal who files false paperwork with the state for the purposes of misappropriating taxpayer money?

 Anyone filing either needs the grant, or has no qualms about lying on forms like this.
 I suppose the state is just doing its due legal diligence.

-Any further questions you might have would be best directed to the NJEDA FAQ for these grants.
+Any further questions you might have, visit the NJEDA FAQ for these grants.

 Any businesses that are of pornographic or of a “prurient sexual nature.”
 The government’s terms, not mine.
 Also businesses that use “Going out of business” or similar wording as a method of advertising.
-Outdoor storage businesses, think christmas tree or flea market vendors, are also excluded from this gant.
+In short, it excludes outdoor storage businesses like Christmas tree or flea market vendors.

-The size of the grant is directly connected to the number of full-time employees (FTEs) on your payroll.
+Rhe number of full-time employees (FTEs) on your payroll determines the size of the grant.
 Before you even ask, yes, if you’re a sole proprietorship or non-profit you do qualify.

 - 5 or fewer FTEs (and sole proprietorships) will receive up to $10,000

 - 6 to 25 FTEs will receive up to $15,000

 - 26 to 50 FTEs will receive up to $20,000

 Interested in getting an exact estimate of the grant you could receive?
 Check out the grant size estimator provided by the NJEDA.